Illustration by Christine Fuller

 The Norfolk News of October 19th of the same year, reported that Martha Downes had been charged with feloniously breaking into the home of Robert Leeder and stealing several articles, and Jemima Downes with receiving the articles knowing them to be stolen.

-The sisters were both acquitted of the charges: there not being sufficient evidence.
+The sisters were both acquitted of the charges on the basis of insufficient evidence.

 Martha & Jemima Downes